Peter Upton's |

 With Track Edition.

 This fantastic set is a late edition with the final version of the track and a great display of the playing pieces.
 "Reproduce your own Le Mans" the label tells us, and it really makes me want to go out and do it (although possibly not for the whole 24 hours...)
-The choice of light green for the label just shouts "Subbuteo" and seems to tie this set to the football versions of the 1960s.
+The choice of yellow and green for the label just shouts "Subbuteo" and seems to tie this set to the football versions of the 1960s.

 Feb 2014: - I have included a second photograph of the interior of a second set, because it (hopefully) shows the shiny plastic track more clearly.
 Note that the paperwork includes basic rules, advanced rules, and a price list.